Who Here Knows Who Took My Clothes?

 Who Here Knows Who Took My Clothes? is an illustrated children's picture book written by Tom DeLonge of Blink-182, and illustrated by Ryan Jones.
 The book was released on November 30, 2018, through DeLonge's own To the Stars publishing company.
 Who Here Knows Who Took My Clothes? is DeLonge's second children's book, following 2013's The Lonely Astronaut On Christmas Eve illustrated by Mike Henry.

 Background

 Who Here Knows Who Took My Clothes? was written before DeLonge's first children's book The Lonely Astronaut On Christmas Eve from 2013, but he lost his draft of the book.
 He was able to revive the project after a family member found a draft in an old journal of his.
 DeLonge enjoys writing children's books because the elements of poetry and rhyming schemes are similar to songwriting.

 Synopsis

-While taking a bath, a man's clothes are stolen by an unknown and unseen thief.
-The man then wanders naked around his home, neighborhood and town on a quest to answer the question, "who here knows who took my clothes?".
-The quest ends in a cave where he finds his clothes and the giggling monster who took them.
+While a man takes a bath, his clothes are stolen by an unknown and unseen thief.
+The man then wanders naked around his home, neighborhood, and town on a quest to answer the question, "Who here knows who took my clothes?"
+The quest ends in a cave, where he finds his clothes and the giggling monster who took them.